Viva Films: Highest-grossing films

-Viva movies on TV
+Viva Films on television

-During the early 1980s, Viva tied up with IBC-13 to air their early releases every Saturday nights.
-The movie block, titled Viva Box Office Hits, showed early movies of Sharon Cuneta and Gabby Concepcion and other early releases by the company, In 1988, "Viva Box Office Hits" was one of the Viva shows that transferred to ABS-CBN (along with "The Sharon Cuneta Show") after its original home IBC-13 was sequestered by the Aquino administration.
-Despite Viva Box Offices cancellation in 1989, succeeding movies produced by Viva Films and its subsidiaries continued to air on ABS-CBN through the network's movie blocks Tagalog Movie Greats and Star Cinema Presents until 1992.
+During the early 1980s, Viva tied up with IBC to air their early releases every Saturday night.
+The movie block, titled Viva Box Office Hits, showed early movies of Sharon Cuneta and Gabby Concepcion and other early releases by the company, In March 1988, Viva Box Office Hits was one of the Viva shows that transferred to ABS-CBN (along with The Sharon Cuneta Show) after its original home IBC was sequestered by the Aquino administration.
+Despite Viva Box Office's cancellation on February 16, 1989, succeeding films produced by Viva Films and its subsidiaries continued to air on ABS-CBN through the network's movie blocks Tagalog Movie Greats and Star Cinema Presents until 1992.

-In 1992, Viva switched networks by partnering with GMA-7 where their latest movie releases starting in 1991 onwards were shown every Thursday nights.
-The movie block was renamed Viva Sinerama which ended in 2001.
+In 1992, Viva switched networks by partnering with GMA Network where their latest film releases starting in 1991 onwards were shown every Thursday night.
+The movie block was renamed Viva Sinerama which ended on January 6, 2002.
 The said partnership initially caused controversy after former media partner ABS-CBN filed an injunction to block the partnership as the network launched their own motion picture company Star Cinema a year later.
-The said injunction affected the airing of the 1991 box-office hit "Maging Sino Ka Man" which was supposed to be Viva's maiden offering on "Viva Sinerama".
+The said injunction affected the airing of the 1991 box-office hit Maging Sino Ka Man which was supposed to be Viva's maiden offering on Viva Sinerama.
 After the court decided in favor of the Viva-GMA partnership, the said movie finally aired after six months.
-It was also during the GMA era where Viva aired another movie block on Monday nights called MVP (Monday Viva Presentations) on August 15, 1994, primarily to compete with ABS-CBN's then top-rating movie block Regal Presents, which later moved to Tuesdays as Tuesday Viva Presentation from 1997 until 1998.
+It was also during the GMA era that Viva aired another movie block on Monday nights called MVP (Monday Viva Presentations) on August 15, 1994, primarily to compete with ABS-CBN's then top-rating movie block Regal Presents, which later moved to Tuesdays as Tuesday Viva Presentation from 1997 to 1998.

-During the new millennium, Viva diversified its movie library where it was aired randomly on IBC-13 (via Viva TV primetime block) and ABC-5 (now TV5) (via the Viva Box Office and Viva Cine Idols movie block).
+During the new millennium, Viva diversified its film library where it was aired randomly on IBC (via Viva TV primetime block) and ABC (now TV5) (via the Viva Box Office and Viva Cine Idols movie block).